 How do you get value from your fleet?Finance

-So, what is whole-of-life cost?
+What is whole-of-life cost?

-Why is whole-of-life cost important in fleet management?
+Why is whole-of-life cost important?

 Keeping whole-of-life costs in mind means that budgeting for your fleet, and all other areas of your business, becomes much easier.